This is the multi-page printable view of this section. Click here to print.

 Cloud Functions provides the following features.

-- Function execution, environment management, monitoring: endpoint definition, Token management, access control setting, trigger setting, etc., definition and modification of operating environment/variables, calling/testing output for Deploy/Test, service deployment, progress status monitoring/logging
+- Function execution, environment management, monitoring: endpoint definition, Token management, access control configuration, trigger configuration, etc., runtime environment/variable definition and modification, artifact invocation/testing for Deploy/Test, service deployment, progress status monitoring/logging

-- Serverless Computing: all elements required for code writing and deployment are managed by Samsung Cloud Platform, with automatic scale adjustment according to deployment
+- Serverless Computing: All elements required for code writing and deployment are managed by Samsung Cloud Platform, with automatic scaling adjustments based on deployment.

-- Sample Code Provided: Provides various sample codes through Blueprint, allowing for easy and quick start
+- Sample Code Provided: By providing various sample codes through Blueprint, you can start easily and quickly

 Component